duke24k/self-driving-car-nd/p5/README.md

  I started by reading in all the vehicle and non-vehicle images.
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 Here is an example using the `YCrCb` color space with 1 channel and HOG parameters of `orientations=12`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

+Car
 ![alt text][image0]

+Not Car
 ![alt text][image1]

 **final choice of HOG parameters.**

 I tried various combinations of parameters to detect cars on the test images.
 Here is a example how I tested hog parameters.
+Trained SVM performance varies depending on parameters and training times.
+I choosed SVM which could detect cars on test images even though there were some false positives.
+Here are some example images:

 ![alt text][image2]